Dry Skin Face Serum next to eucalyptus

 Patchouli essential oil (Pogostemon cablin)

-Patchouli essential oil is useful in numerous skin disorders , scar tissue, and can promote skin healing.
-It is Anti-inflammatory, antibacterial, and great in blends for dryness, inflammation, scars, sores, eczema, wounds.
+Patchouli essential oil is useful in numerous skin disorders, scar tissue, and can promote skin healing.
+It is anti-inflammatory, antibacterial, and great in blends for dryness, inflammation, scars, sores, eczema, and wounds.
 Moisturizes and cools the skin.

 Jasmine absolute (Jasminum grandiflorum)

-Jasmine absolute is often used for dry, sensitive skin, sun damage, acne.
+Jasmine Absolute is often used for dry, sensitive skin, sun damage, and acne.
 It is cicatrisant, which lends to its protective and regenerating potential.

 Palmarosa essential oil (Cymbopogan martinii var. motia)

 Palmarosa essential oil has antioxidant and anti-inflammatory action, both important in skin healing.
-This oil is most used for dry skin, dermatitis, eczema, psoriasis, skin infections, and helps balance sebum production and stimulates cell regeneration.
+This oil is mostly used for dry skin, dermatitis, eczema, psoriasis, and skin infections.
+It also helps balance sebum production and stimulates cell regeneration.

 Dry Skin Face Serum Recipe Tutorial